R. Tom Sawyer

-He also assisted in development of the diesel locomotive while he worked for General Electric, which led him to be known as the "Father of the Diesel Locomotive".
-Sawyer was the founder of what is now the modern-day International Gas Turbine Institute (IGTI), and among industry professionals was known as "Mr. Gas Turbine".
+Robert Thomas Sawyer (June 20, 1901 – January 19, 1986) was the founder of the American Society of Mechanical Engineer's International Gas Turbine Institute (IGTI) and among industry professionals was known as "Mr. Gas Turbine".
 Sawyer authored books about gas turbines, locomotives, and atomic power, and was awarded three U.S. Patents.
 The ASME established the R. Tom Sawyer Award to honor him for advancing gas turbine technology in all of its aspects for over 40 years.
 The award in his name is the highest award given by the IGTI, and is awarded annually at their international Turbo Expo.

 Education and early work

 Sawyer was born on June 20, 1901, in Schenectady, New York, but lived most of his life in Ho-Ho-Kus, New Jersey (Ridgewood, Bergen County).
 He received a bachelor's degree in electrical engineering from Ohio State University in 1923 followed by a master's degree in mechanical engineering in 1930.
 His undergraduate thesis was entitled "Preliminary Design of 60,000 kw Steam Power Station".
 While an undergraduate, he was a member of Sigma Pi fraternity and Scabbard and Blade.
 After receiving his undergraduate degree, Sawyer began working for General Electric, where he designed and developed early diesel locomotives.

 In 1928, while working on his master's degree, Sawyer rebuilt a 1920s Jordan automobile and replaced the gear box with a generator and motor.
 He thus created an early hybrid electric vehicle which combined the Jordan automobile's internal combustion engine (ICE) with a DC generator that powered an electric motor to drive the axles.